DRBrenner/race_performance_final/README.md

 	- lat/lon of race locations
 	- average temperatures (either for cross country season or temperature on race day)
 	- allergens in area (average or race day)
+	- location of schools (if XC Stats will provide)

 ### Visualizations

-+ Bar chart (male and female) winning racer time (y) over years (x)
-	- All courses and/or specific courses

-+ Heatmap or scattergram on a California map of
-	- where PRs (personal records) are achieved
-	- temperature
-	- allergens (maybe)

-+ Additional visualizations of factors outside a racer's control
++ Visualizations of factors outside a racer's control
+	- bar chart winning race time (y) over years (x) for specific course
+	- add male vs female to above chart

-	- show school size and PRs or top ten finishes
+	- show school size vs top ten finishes (or school team finishes)
 	- show how average temperature (during cross country season) or elevation of home school location (training ground) affects # of top ten finishes

-+Visualizations of factors within a racer's control
++ Visualizations of factors within a racer's control
 	- show how goal setting affects a PR
 	- show agressiveness of goal affects a PR
 	- show how the porportion of high-effort training days two weeks (consult a coach for predicted ideal time) before a race affects a PR